Devilquest/MageUtility/README.md

 - **Organized Interface**: All teleports, portals, and mana gems displayed in a clean, sectioned window
 - **Rune Counter**: Real-time display of available teleportation and portal runes
 - **Smart Behavior**:
+  - Configurable window closing behavior via constants in `MageUtility.lua`
-  - Window closes after casting teleports/portals
-  - Window remains open when conjuring mana gems for quick successive casting
+  - By default: Window closes after casting teleports/portals, remains open for mana gems
+  - Easy customization: Change `MageUtility.CloseOnCast` values to control each spell type
 - **Dynamic Width**: Window automatically adjusts its width based on the number of spells available
 - **Per-Character Settings**: Window position is saved individually for each character
 - **Faction Detection**: Automatically displays only spells relevant to your faction (Alliance/Horde)